Clarence - Interim Executive Director/Program Coordinator & Youth and Family Counsellor

 Sonia graduated from Adler University with her Master of Counselling Psychology degree.
 She provides counselling services in both English and Punjabi.
 Sonia has a wide range of training and experience in working with couples, families, adults, groups, youth, and children.
 She works from a strength-based, collaborative and holistic approach utilizing a variety of techniques and interventions that are designed to match individual needs.
 Sonia believes in the importance of creating a safe and empathic environment as the foundation to facilitate a strong therapeutic relationship.
 Her non-judgmental, caring and open-minded attitude helps clients feel comfortable, respected and understood as they grow at their own pace.

-When Sonia is not working, she enjoys doing Pilates, is an avid tea drinker, loves watching horror movies and spending time with her friends & family.
-Her favourite quote and life motto is, “Grow high but stay grounded.”
+When Sonia is not working, she enjoys spending quality time with her family and friends, reading, going for walks in nature and watching reruns of Dragon's Den.
+Her favourite quote and life motto is, “Grow high but stay grounded.

 Estela - Aging Well Outreach Counsellor